 20 million views … and counting.

 I remember the first time I saw it.
 Canadian astronaut Chris Hadfield, then commander of the International Space station, had taken his guitar into space.
 He posted a simple but powerful video of himself performing David Bowie’s classic “Space Oddity” — in space.
+(Note: Sadly, the license for the video has expired, so for now it’s not publicly available.)

 As far as I’m concerned, this pretty well cemented his position as coolest dude there has ever been.
 I mean, Canadian plus astronaut plus Bowie?
 That’s the trifecta of cool right there.